Parimal7/pathfinding-visualizer/README.md

 ## Pre-requisites
 You need SFML installed.
-If you are on a Linux machine, simple run `sudo apt-get install libsfml-dev` in your terminal.
+If you are on Ubuntu, simply run `sudo apt-get install libsfml-dev` in your terminal.
 For other OS, please see how to install SFML from here --> https://www.sfml-dev.org/tutorials/2.5/

 ## Build Instructions